timoschenko/ServerStatsBot/README.md

        * It's added to the `.gitignore` so you don't commit your own (and I don't commit mine:)
     * In that file put a string variable `telegrambot` which equals your key
        * For example: `telegrambot = "000000000:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"`

+## Proxy support

+Most of this covered in [python-telegram-bot wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Working-Behind-a-Proxy).
+Only difference is that you need to set `proxy` option in `tokens.py` instead of `request_kwargs` in `Updater`.

+If you don't need proxy support, just set `proxy` in your `tokens.py` to `False`.

 ## Running the bot

 `python3 servstatsbot.py`